Skip to content

 Prerequisites Assignment 1 completed, GitHub account, computer access

-If you don't have an OSC account yet, follow the Account Setup guide.
+If you don't already have an OSC account, follow the Account Setup guide.
 Once you have credentials, verify SSH access:

 ssh username@pitzer.osc.edu